zgjq73/Reinforcement-Learning-Dissertation/README.md

 ### `acrobot_reinforce/` — REINFORCE Family - Chapter 4

 The Acrobot-v1 environment from Gymnasium: a two-link pendulum that must swing its tip above a target height.
 State is six-dimensional and continuous, actions are three discrete torques.
-A single `UniversalAgent` class handles all three policy-gradient variants by switching on a `mode` argument.
+A single `UniversalAgent` class is used for all three policy-gradient variants.

-### `acrobot_grpo_ppo/` — GRPO and PPO - Chapter 6
+### `acrobot_grpo_ppo/` — GRPO ablation and PPO run - Chapter 6

 Same Acrobot environment, used for the GRPO ablation study in the final dissertation chapter.
 GRPO is critic-free with group-relative advantages; PPO uses a learned value function and GAE.